Sennit: Samoa

 In the Samoan language, sennit is called ʻafa.
-It was used as cordage in the construction of traditional Samoan architecture, boat building with many other functional uses. ʻAfa is handmade from dried coconut fibre from the husk of certain varieties of coconuts with long fibres, particularly the niu'afa (afa palm).
+It was used as cordage in the construction of traditional Samoan architecture, boat building with many other functional uses. ʻAfa is handmade from dried coconut fibre from the husk of certain varieties of coconuts with long fibres, particularly the niuʻafa (afa palm).

 Sennit is mentioned in Robert Gibbings' book Over the Reefs (1948).
 He refers to its use in Samoa in 1946, where he was able to observe its being made on many occasions.
 He notes that its crafting was a constant occupation in Samoan villages, because so much of the material was required.
 A significant quote from the book, made by a village chief to Gibbings, emphasises the importance of sennit in Samoan culture: "In your country," said a chief to me, "only a few men can make nails, but in Samoa, everyone can make nails" (p.
 118).
 He was referring to the sennit that is used to bind the structures or huts in which they lived.
 Sennit had a variety of other uses, including in shark fishing, where it was used as a noose that was placed over the shark's head as it came alongside the canoe.

 "They showed me the sennit noose they had used—five years old and as good as new.
 They said it would last another five years if cared for."
 Robert Gribbings.